There’s nothing worse than a breach that comes from within!

-Insider threats are real, and while their repercussions can be catastrophic the good thing is that you can internally control them within the walls of your business once you’ve identified them.
+Insider threats are real.
+While their repercussions can be catastrophic, the good thing is that you can internally control them within the walls of your business once you’ve identified them by:

-?
-Better insider threat protection to the top of the cloud in Google Workspace and Chrome environments
+Better insider cloud security threat protection for Google Workspace and Chrome environments with GAT Labs